 Steve joined the Centre for Environment and Sustainability in August 2010, having previously been at the University of Reading (Geography) and University of East Anglia (Development Studies).
-He has a background in applied biological science, and his research and teaching interests are broad spanning both the natural and social sciences.
+He has a background in applied biology, and his research and teaching interests are broad spanning both the natural and social sciences.
 Steve has helped pioneer a number of participatory methodologies for sustainability assessment, including Triple Task.
-He has been involved in research and sustainable development projects across Europe, the Mediterranean, Africa and Asia.
+He has been involved in research and sustainable development projects across Europe, the Mediterranean, Africa, Central/Latin America and Asia.

 Affiliations and memberships